On September 30th we wear orange in honour on Residential school survivors.

 The women behind Lashin Out have first hand seen the damaging effect residential schools have had on our family.
-Here is a personal note from Jaz.
+Here is a personal note from Jaz our founder.

 My father including all of his siblings, my Aunts & Uncles attended these schools and still can’t talk about their experiences because they are so traumatic.
 The abuse that happened is real and affected each of them differently.

-Our Dad however did not go, he was the youngest of 14 children and attended what was called Day school (another name for Residential School) in Fort Alexander Manitoba in the early 1960's.
+My dad was the youngest of 14 children and attended what was called Day school (another name for Residential School) in Fort Alexander Manitoba in the early 1960's.
 My Grandpa & Grandma saw the damage it was doing to their children so they moved the family to Tompson Manitoba to get away from the Residential schools.
-The education wasn’t very good on the reserves that’s why they were forced and taken away from their families to go to these schools.
-My Dad has learning disabilities and they weren’t able to help him deal with it at the reserve schools so he dropped out of school to work as a shoe shine boy.
-He’s only received Grade 4 education and was illiterate to the day he passed away May 6 2023.
+The education wasn’t very good at the schools on the reserves that’s why they were forced and taken away from their families to go to these residential schools.
+My Dad had learning disabilities and they weren’t able to help him deal with his struggles so unfortunately he ran away from day school to work as a shoe shine boy.
+He only received Grade 4 education and was illiterate to the day he passed away May 6 2023.
 Inter-generational trauma is real.
 Life at home was hard with my dad.
 Unfortunately he struggled with alcohol addiction his whole life.
-He wasn't able to cope with the trickle effects of residential schools.
+He wasn't able to cope with the trickling effects of residential schools.
 These are the real stories, the truth & the lives it has effected.

 To understand the full effects of what these schools have done to indigenous people.
 Please watch the movie “Indian Horse” it’s an exact representation of what happened not so many years ago.